Good Horses: How to Select, How To Retire

 - Age: While age isn’t the most important characteristic, the Rancho does take it into consideration.
 The staff tries to maintain a large age range so there are never too many horses due for retirement at the same time.

 When a new horse enters the herd, the wranglers spend eight to twelve weeks providing conditioning and training before it is given a full workload.
 This is the proving ground for newbies.
-If they don’t perform or show signs of promise, they may be sold immediately to make room for a better fit.
+Horse that don’t perform well or show signs of promise, are sold immediately to make room for a better fit.
 The horses that respond well will continue to live and work at the Rancho.

 Rancho guests vary from first-timers looking to relax and enjoy the scenery to experienced riders seeking a new challenge.
 Because of this, the staff makes sure all types of horses are on hand.
-Just because a horse doesn’t have the stamina to work all-day every day doesn’t mean he isn’t the perfect fit for the constant slew of airliners that come for short two- or three-hour rides.
+Not every horse has the stamina to work all-day every day.
+Maybe they’re less athletic but these more tractable horses are the perfect fit for the flight staff that come for short two- or three-hour rides on their day layovers.
 A horse that seems a bit loco to some may be an absolute thrill to others.

 The staff also has to retire horses for a variety of reasons.
-Many work at the Rancho for years and are simply rewarded for their efforts by being given a simpler, easier life grazing in the fields and shuttling the occasional five-year old.
+Many good horses work at Rancho Las Cascadas for years.
+These guys earn a simpler, easier life grazing in the fields and shuttling the occasional five-year old.
 Others suffer from injury (either chronic or acute) and the healthiest decision is to find a new home where they can relax and recuperate.
 Most of the time, staff members end up fighting over who will get to own one of the retiring horses.
 After years of caring for these magnificent creatures, it’s near impossible to send them to a stranger!